Ann-Marie McKelvey, MCC, LPCC

 Mary Riley, ACC

-My coach training journey has included certifications from New York University in 2008, the Center for Transformational Presence in 2011, and the Mindfulness Coaching School in 2016.
-In 2010, I founded the Center for Non-Profit Coaching (CNPC), a collective of 10 coaches from throughout the US and Western Europe.
+My coach-training journey has included certifications from New York University in 2008, the Center for Transformational Presence in 2011, and the Mindfulness Coaching School in 2016.
+In 2010, I founded the Center for Non-Profit Coaching (CNPC), a collective of 10 coaches from throughout the US and Western Europe (www.centerfornonprofitcoaching.org).
 A 501(c)(3) organization, CNPC serves mission-driven leaders who want to make positive change in the world.

-My husband, Max, and I live in Adirondack Park in Northern New York with two dogs and two turtles.
-We seem to have “landed” after living in four states on two US coasts during the past 20 years.
+My husband, Max, and I reside in Ithaca, New York with our two dogs.
+We seem to have “landed” after living and working adventures in four states on two US coasts during the past 20 years.

 Meg feels called to support people in their efforts to “make gladness” in their lives, no matter what their circumstances.
 Helping people build on strengths, nurture creativity, identify and live into meaningful life goals, and contribute to the world from a place of well-being is work that Meg loves.

 Meg has trained with the Mindfulness Coaching School and is an Associate Certified Coach with the International Coach Federation.
 She is committed to the professional and ethical standards of the ICF, and is constantly adding to her coaching knowledge and experience.
 As a Life Coach, Meg is especially interested in how mindfulness practices and positive psychology contribute to people’s personal and professional well being.

 Check out Meg’s website at www.makegladness.com.